Where does the money go?

 What are you doing to prevent problem gambling?

 Nova Scotia Gaming is committed to minimizing gambling harms.
 We want players who are experiencing harms from gambling to reduce their play or stop gambling altogether.

 Overall, our approach is to ensure our players have all the information and tools they need to make informed choices to help reduce the risk of harms.
 We build and implement innovative programs based on best practices and research, such as the training programs for Casino Nova Scotia and ticket lottery/video lottery retailers.
 We also have voluntary-self exclusion available at Casino Nova Scotia and through alc.ca.

 What is the problem gambling rate in Nova Scotia?

 Nova Scotia has among the lowest problem gambling rates in the country at 0.8% of individuals who gamble.
 However, we believe that just one person who has a problem with gambling is one too many.
 Learn more.

 What is being done to address problem gambling?

 If someone has a problem, where can they get help?

-NSPLCC does not give away cash prizes directly to Nova Scotians.
-If you are contacted by someone offering you a cash prize from NSPLCC, or its former name the Nova Scotia Gaming Corporation, please know this is a scam.
+NSGC does not give away cash prizes directly to Nova Scotians.
+If you are contacted by someone offering you a cash prize from NSGC, or its former name the Nova Scotia Provincial Lotteries & Casino Corporation (NSPLCC), please know this is a scam.
 Trust your instincts and exercise caution with any calls or offers that seem too good to be true.
 You can find tips on how to protect yourself and actions to take if you’ve been targeted in a scam on the RCMP’s website.